Meet the Board

 TO VIEW AN ADVISORY COUNCIL MEMBER PROFILE, CLICK ON A NAME BELOW…

-Bob Bishop, Treasurer, has been on the board since 2007, shortly after moving to Vermont.
+Bob Bishop, former Catamount Treasurer, was on the board from 2007-2012, shortly after moving to Vermont.
 He is a Financial Artiste, working in numbers as others work in oils or clay.
 He manages the Commercial Banking Department for Passumpsic Savings Bank, and also serves on the boards of Northern Community Investment Corporation and Gilman Housing Trust.
 He is a CPA and has over 30 years experience in the financial services industry.
 Bob and his wife, Susan, live in St. Johnsbury.
 They are the founders of Kingdom Vegetarians, a social group promoting the benefits of a plan based diet for health, environmental and humanitarian reasons.
 Bob and Sue agree that Catamount Arts is the coolest thing in the Kingdom.

 Bob Swartz has been a patron and advocate of Catamount Arts since its beginning, when it was showing Indie films upstairs over Luvs on Railroad Street, and then at “That Bookstore” on Eastern Ave. in the 1980’s.
 He served on the Board when Catamount moved to the Old Post Office on Eastern Ave, and resigned when he went on Sabbatical to Reunion Island, France, in 1989.
 But 12 years later he agreed to get back on the Board when he found that he was promoting Catamount as one of the reasons he and his wife, Pat, had decided to stay in St. J. for “retirement”.